geethika234/server_room/README.md

 ## About

-This system uses Computer Vision to detect the temperature reading from the display and sends out alerts accordingly.
+This system uses Computer Vision to detect the temperature reading from the display and also reads temperature from temperature sensor and sends out alerts accordingly.
 This repository is where you can find the code that does the same.

 ### Requirements:
 * Python 3.x